Learn

 Climate restoration is a new paradigm.
 It’s the leading edge of climate action.

-For 40 years, climate efforts have centered on “mitigation” and “adaptation.”
+For 40 years, climate efforts have centered on mitigation and adaptation.
 Mitigation is about reducing the greenhouse gases we send into the atmosphere.
-This is where we swap out fossil fuels for cleaner energy, like wind or sunlight.
-Mitigation is our saying, “We’re going to reduce emissions to prevent the worst effects of the crisis.”
+This is where we swap out fossil fuels for cleaner energy and we reduce emissions to prevent the worst effects of the crisis.

 Adaptation means preparing to withstand the crisis.
 People are building sturdier houses to handle stronger storms, restoring natural seacoasts, and planting drought-resistant crops.
-Adapting is our way of saying, “We’ll adjust to what looks inevitable.”
+Adapting is our way of adjusting to what looks inevitable.

 Climate restoration is a new way of thinking.
 Instead of aiming to avoid the worst possible outcomes, we are determined to achieve the best—a safe climate for future generations.

 Reducing emissions and adapting are important.
-But to actually end the climate crisis, we need to restore a safe climate in which humanity and nature can thrive.
+But to actually end the crisis, we need to restore a safe climate.

 How do we know we can restore the climate?